steffest/ADF-reader-writer/README.md

 The rest of the package is a small demo, providing a simple user interface to browse the disk.
 Live demo at [http://www.stef.be/adfviewer/](http://www.stef.be/adfviewer/)

-It disregards all block checksums and file attributes, which makes it quite useful to salvage files from corrupt disks.
+It can disregard all block checksums and file attributes, which makes it quite useful to salvage files from corrupt disks.
 For further digging, you can also extract raw sectors for reconstructing deleted files etc.

 I mainly wrote it to quickly inspect .adf files for Amiga music tracker files or [Emerald Mine disks](http://www.emeraldmines.net/) without the need to fire up an Amiga Emulator.
+Basic writing support was added for interaction with the [Scripted Amiga Emulator](https://github.com/naTmeg/ScriptedAmigaEmulator)

 ### Main API: